vhinzjohn1/profile/Readme.md

 <h3 align="center">A passionate and aspiring web developer</h3>

 - 🔭 I’m currently working on <a href="https://vhinzjohn1.github.io/profile/" target="_blank">My Website</a>
-Created with HTML, CSS, Bootstrap templates and Javascript
+Created with HTML, CSS, Bootstrap and Javascript

 Credits to: https://bootstrapmade.com/ where i got the structure of my web